Sardar-Zain454/Soft_Principle/README.md

 ## Project Files

-You can view or download the project files from the following link:
+You can view the explanation video or download the project video from the following link:

 [Google Drive - Project Files](https://drive.google.com/file/d/1Xpby47DrNGpXHEP8ymVhEBopbOYD6ioV/view?usp=drive_link)